Biryani: Mauritius

 Biryani dishes are very popular in Mauritius, especially at Muslim weddings and festivities.
 It is also widely available at street food places.
 Mauritian biryanis are often accompanied by an achaar (mango pickles), chilies and salads.

 Philippines

-Kapampangan cuisine of the Philippines (often in Pampanga) features a special dish called nasing biringyi (chicken saffron rice), that is typically prepared only during special occasions such as weddings, family get-togethers or fiestas.
+Kapampangan cuisine of the Philippines (often in Pampanga) features a special dish called nasing biringyi (chicken saffron rice), resembling the Malaysian nasi briyani in both name and form, that is typically prepared only during special occasions such as weddings, family get-togethers or fiestas.
 It is not a staple of the Filipino diet as it is difficult to prepare compared to other usual dishes.
-Nasing biringyi is similar to the nasi briyani dish of Malaysia in style and taste.
 A version that has merged with the Filipino version of the Spanish paella is known as bringhe.

+South Asian and Middle Eastern-styled biryani underwent a surge in popularity in Manila in the 2020s, with both high-end restaurants and working-class eateries serving the dish, popularized by both Indian Filipinos and other South Asians as well as returning Overseas Filipino Workers from the Middle East.
+Some restaurants adjust recipes to suit Filipino palates.

 South Africa

 In the Cape Malay culture, a variation of biryani incorporates lentils as a key ingredient in the dish along with meat (usually beef, chicken, seafood or vegetables).
 The dish is made by cooking the rice and legumes and meat and gravy separately, then mixing it.
 Uncommonly, it is made using the dum-cooking method.
 The spices are similar to those used in the original Indian biryani.